-I also volunteered with very diverse and vulnerable populations, orphan children, migrants and refugees, sexually abused girsl and sufferers of domestic violence, teenagers from difficult backgrounds.
+Also since the age of 19 I have volunteered, with very diverse and vulnerable populations, orphan children, teenagers from difficult backgrounds, migrants and refugees, sexually abused girsl and sufferers of domestic violence.

-As a freelancer in my private practice I aim to support and train individuals to improve their interoceptive, communicative and expressive skills; self esteem and assertivity; emotion regulation; sexual or sleeping difficulties.
+As a freelancer in my private practice I aim to support and help individuals to improve their contact with their own bodies, develop interoceptive, communicative and expressive skills; self esteem and assertivity; improve the emotion regulation, sexual or sleeping difficulties.

 Moreover, I am creating L I B R A Z, a non profit organization to provide movement and creativity-oriented trainings to women and children who endured traumatic experiences in their lives.
 Read more about my social projects here.

 I plan to continue learning more about Schema Therapy and Group Therapy.
 Probably study Pesso Therapy or Sensorimotor Psychotherapy.
 Also started the Bachelor in Psychology in the UOC.

 And to not forget the creative side, I am researching ways to translate some of the stories of my work with clients into a more creative product, with art, video and dance.

 And of course I continue dancing, and jumping like a goat, and enjoying the blue sky and the sand on my feet.

 - 50 hours Schema Therapy Basic and Advanced Level with Fieke Bosma – Rotterdam – 8 days.

 - Motivational Interviewing – Castricum The Netherlands – 2 days

 - 20hours Trauma Sensitive Yoga from the Trauma Center in Boston.
 Kopenhaguen, Denmark – Three days.